 A. Employment Subject to the State Personnel Act

-The Director of Personnel is assigned responsibility for compliance with state regulations in this area as established and published by the Office of State Personnel.
+The Director of Personnel is assigned responsibility for compliance with state regulations in this area as established and published by the Office of State Human Resources.

 B. Employment Exempt from the State Personnel Act

-Each vice chancellor shall be responsible within the respective divisions for compliance with numbered paragraphs 1 and 2 of the Board of Governors regulations implementing the state law as set forth in Administrative Memorandum Number 261, attached below.
+Each vice chancellor shall be responsible within the respective divisions for compliance with numbered paragraphs 1 and 2 of the Board of Governors regulations implementing the state law as set forth in Regulation 300.2.3[R] Regulations Governing Fraudulent Job Applications.